neudecker-group/jedi/docsrc/examples/examples.rst

 Further Analysis
 ================

 Due to the larger outputs of the following examples, the outputs are attached as files and only the visualizations are shown.
 The calculations were performed with low accuracy to keep the computational effort as low as possible so that the first time user can perform them to getting used to Jedi.
 Nevertheless, the Vasp calculations might still take very long.
-For better results, a higher accuracy is needed.
+For better results, a higher accuracy is needed. **Note that the usage of the gaussian and vasp calculators still needs the respective licences.
+If you do not have a licence you can use other programs like ORCA or GPAW.**

 Custom bonds
 ============